-Wheel Tax - Imposition of a tax by County ordinance as authorized in South Dakota Codified Law 32-5A.
-County rate evaluated will be based on the tax imposed to vehicles over 6,000 lbs.
-GVW.
+Wheel Tax - Imposition of a tax by County ordinance as authorized in South Dakota Codified Law 32-5A on vehicles with a gross vehicle weight of over 6,000 pounds.

 C. State Requirements

 In 2015, the State of South Dakota established the local Bridge Improvement Grant fund by SDCL 32-11-38.
 To be eligible for the funding, the county must have imposed a wheel tax and have an adopted TRANSPORTATION PLAN in accordance with the rules promulgated by the Transportation Commission and Administrative Rule, Article 70:12.
 County Commission certification adopting the plan and a copy of the plan must be submitted to the South Dakota Department of Transportation (SDDOT) for approval by October 15 each year.
 The TRANSPORTATION PLAN must be updated and submitted to the SDDOT annually to maintain eligibility for the bridge grant funding.